zeevick10/bitcoin-educational-content/courses/cyp201/en.md

 The mathematics of elliptic curves over finite fields are analogous to those over the field of real numbers, with the adaptation that all operations are performed modulo $p$.
 To simplify explanations, we will continue in the following chapters to illustrate concepts using a curve defined over real numbers, while keeping in mind that, in practice, the curve is defined over a finite field.

-If you wish to learn more about the mathematical foundations of modern cryptography, I also recommend consulting this other course on Plan B Network:
+If you wish to learn more about the mathematical foundations of modern cryptography, I also recommend consulting this other course on Plan ₿ Network:

 https://planb.network/courses/cyp302